sonic-net/SONiC/doc/database/multi_namespace_db_instances.md

 Following are the major design changes

-* The startup config file database_config.json is modified to have 'default' DB instances + external references to the database instances present (if any) in database dockers running in other linux network namesapces.
+* The startup config file database_config.json is modified to have 'default' namespace DB instances + external references to the database instances present (if any) in database dockers running in other namesapces.
 There is a new attribute introduced,

 	* "INCLUDES" to store external database_config.json file references.
-Each INCLUDES entry will contain the "namespaceID" along with the "path" which tells the file location of database_config.json.
+Each INCLUDES entry will contain the "namespaceID" along with the "relative path" which tells the file location of database_config.json.
-	  The INCLUDES attribute will be generated from the database_config.json.j2 template file at run time based on the number of namespaces created in the device.

 This is an example of the database_config.json with 3 external DB references in 3 namespaces refered with namespaceID "0", "1" & "2".

 ```json